Hijazimh/muzimake/docs/DEPLOYMENT.md

 1. Go to your Supabase dashboard
 2. Create a new project for production (or use existing)
 3. Go to SQL Editor
-4. Run the `database-setup.sql` script
+4. Run the `database/database-setup.sql` script

 ### 2. Update API Keys
 1. Get your production Supabase URL and API key